Rapper Aitch launches free travel scheme to help young fans attend summer events

 The rapper hopes the initiative will help “rebalance cultural accessibility” for young music fans who otherwise might miss out on the music and cultural events.

-The Aitch-S2 travel scheme will run for eight weeks from July 5 to August 26 and young people, aged between 18 and 25, anywhere in the UK will be eligible to apply via www.aitch-s2.com.
+The Aitch-S2 travel scheme will run for eight weeks from 5 July to 26 August for young people aged between 18 and 25 anywhere in the UK.

 Register for free to continue reading